-Working via an umbrella company doesn't mean pensions are complicated.
-Your umbrella acts as your employer.
-It handles auto-enrolment and deducts contributions from your pay.
-It passes those contributions to your pension provider every payday.
+Pensions stay simple when you work through an umbrella company.
+Your umbrella is your employer.
+It handles auto-enrolment.
+It deducts contributions from your pay.
+It sends those contributions to your pension provider every payday.

-DASA Umbrella holds dual accreditation from both FCSA and Professional Passport.
-Both bodies require transparent pension handling on every payslip.
+An ethical umbrella company like DASA holds dual accreditation from FCSA and Professional Passport.
+Both bodies require clear pension reporting on every payslip.

 How does pension work when you’re paid via umbrella?

-When you work through an umbrella company, the umbrella enrolls you into a workplace pension scheme.
-It deducts your employee contribution from your gross pay and adds its own employer contribution.
+When you work through an umbrella company, the umbrella puts you in a workplace pension.
+It takes your contribution from your gross pay.
+It adds its own employer contribution.
 Both go to your pension provider each pay period.

-This works exactly the same as it would in a standard employed job.
-The umbrella is your employer for payroll purposes.
-It follows the same auto-enrolment law that applies to all UK employers.
+This is the same as any standard job.
+The umbrella is your employer for payroll.
+It follows the same auto-enrolment law as all UK employers.

-You can check how pension contributions appear on your payslip using the DASA pay calculator.
+You can check how pension contributions look on your payslip.
+Use the umbrella salary calculator.

 What is auto-enrolment for umbrella contractors?

-Auto-enrolment is the law that requires all UK employers to sign eligible workers up to a workplace pension without asking first.
-Your umbrella must enrol you if you're aged 22 to State Pension age, earn over £10,000 a year, and work in the UK.
+Auto-enrolment is a law.
+It says all UK employers must put eligible workers into a workplace pension.
+They do this without asking first.
+Your umbrella must enrol you if you are 22 to State Pension age.
+You must earn over £10,000 a year.
+And you must work in the UK.

-You don't have to do anything to join.
-The umbrella adds you to its pension scheme automatically.
-Common providers include NEST, Smart Pension, and The People's Pension.
+You do not need to do anything to join.
+The umbrella adds you to its pension scheme on its own.
+Common providers are NEST, Smart Pension, and The People’s Pension.

-To opt out, contact the pension provider directly.
+Contact the pension provider if you want to opt out.
 You have one month from enrolment to do this.
-The umbrella cannot opt you out on your behalf.
-After three years, the umbrella re-enrols you even if you previously opted out.
+The umbrella cannot opt you out for you.
+After three years, the umbrella puts you back in.
+This happens even if you opted out before.

 What are the minimum pension contributions?

-The qualifying earnings band means contributions are not calculated on your full gross pay.
-They apply only to the slice between £6,240 and £50,270.
-That keeps the base rate affordable but limits pension growth for higher earners.
+Your umbrella does not base contributions on your full gross pay.
+They only apply to the slice between £6,240 and £50,270.
+This keeps the base rate low.
+But it also limits pension growth for higher earners.

 Here’s how the minimum contributions look at different earnings levels:

-These are annual figures.
-Your payslip shows the weekly or monthly slice.
-Read how umbrella take-home pay is calculated to see pension in the full pay picture.
+These are yearly figures.
+Your payslip shows the weekly or monthly amount.
+Read how umbrella pay is calculated to see how pension fits into your full pay.

 Can you pay more into your pension?

 Yes.
-You can contribute above the auto-enrolment minimum through salary sacrifice.
-Instead of paying extra from your net pay, you agree to reduce your gross pay.
-The sacrificed amount goes straight into your pension before tax and NIC are applied.
+You can pay more than the auto-enrolment minimum.
+You do this through salary sacrifice.
+You agree to reduce your gross pay.
+You do not pay extra from your net pay.
+The sacrificed amount goes into your pension before tax and NIC.

-This is more efficient than paying from net pay.
-Salary sacrifice reduces your income tax.
-It also reduces your employee NIC.
-Both savings happen before the contribution leaves your pay.
-That means more reaches your pension for the same cash outlay.
+This saves you more than paying from net pay.
+Salary sacrifice cuts your income tax.
+It also cuts your employee NIC.
+Both savings happen before the money leaves your pay.
+So more goes into your pension for the same cost to you.

-Your umbrella must offer salary sacrifice as an option.
-Not all do.
-Ask DASA directly if you want to set this up.
+Your umbrella must offer salary sacrifice.
+Not all umbrellas do this.
+Ask DASA if you want to set it up.

-For a full explanation, see our guide on salary sacrifice and your pension.
+For the full details, read our guide on how salary sacrifice pensions work.

 How does NMW limit salary sacrifice pension?

-After salary sacrifice, your remaining pay must still equal or exceed the National Minimum Wage of £12.71 per hour (April 2026).
-Your umbrella calculates the NMW floor based on your hours and stops sacrifice at that point.
+After salary sacrifice, your remaining pay must still meet the National Minimum Wage.
+The NMW is £12.71 per hour from April 2026.
+Your umbrella works out the NMW floor based on your hours.
+It stops the sacrifice at that point.

 This limit rarely affects contractors on high day rates.
-At £350/day (roughly £43.75/hour at 8 hours), there's significant headroom above the £12.71/hour floor.
-You can sacrifice a large portion without hitting the limit.
+At £350 a day, your hourly rate is about £43.75.
+That is far above the £12.71 floor.
+You can sacrifice a large amount without hitting the limit.

-At lower rates the constraint bites sooner.
-At an effective rate of £15-20/hour, the sacrifice headroom shrinks.
-You hit the NMW floor sooner.
-Your umbrella does this calculation for you.
+At lower rates, the limit bites sooner.
+If your effective rate is £15 to £20 an hour, you have less room to sacrifice.
+You hit the NMW floor faster.
+Your umbrella does this maths for you.

-The NMW floor exists to protect your statutory rights.
+The NMW floor protects your statutory rights.
 Statutory Maternity Pay and Statutory Sick Pay use your gross pay as a reference.
-Sacrifice too much and those entitlements fall.
+If you sacrifice too much, those entitlements drop.

 What happens to your pension when you switch umbrella companies?

-Your pension pot stays with your pension provider, not your umbrella.
-When you switch umbrella companies, contributions simply start coming from the new umbrella.
-You don't lose any money already in the pot.
+Your pension pot stays with your pension provider.
+It does not stay with your umbrella.
+When you switch umbrellas, contributions start coming from the new one.
+You do not lose any money already in the pot.

-If your new umbrella uses a different pension provider, you'll have two pots growing separately.
-You can merge them later by contacting either provider.
-Most providers handle transfers free of charge.
+Your new umbrella may use a different pension provider.
+If so, you will have two pots.
+They grow separately.
+You can merge them later.
+Contact either provider to do this.
+Most providers handle transfers for free.

-Let your new umbrella know your existing pension details on day one.
-That way they can set up contributions correctly from your first payslip.
+Tell your new umbrella about your existing pension on day one.
+Then they can set up contributions correctly from your first payslip.

 How do you check your pension is set up correctly?

-Log in to your pension provider's online portal and check three things: your contributions are arriving each pay period, the amounts match what's on your payslip, and your investment choices are set as you want them.
+Log in to your pension provider’s online portal.
+Check three things.
+One: your contributions arrive each pay period.
+Two: the amounts match your payslip.
+Three: your investment choices are set the way you want.

-If contributions have stopped arriving, contact your umbrella's payroll team first.
-It's often an admin issue that gets fixed quickly.
-If your umbrella can't explain the gap, escalate to the pension provider.
+If contributions stop arriving, contact your umbrella’s payroll team first.
+It is often a simple admin issue.
+They fix it quickly.
+If your umbrella cannot explain the gap, go to the pension provider.

 Check your payslip every pay period too.
-The employee and employer pension lines should both appear with their correct figures.
-Read how to read your umbrella payslip if you're unsure what to look for.
+Look for the employee pension line and the employer pension line.
+Both should show the right amounts.
+Read how to read your umbrella payslip if you are not sure what to look for.

 DASA holds FCSA and Professional Passport accreditation.
-Both require accurate, transparent pension reporting on every payslip.
-If something looks off, call us and we'll check it with you.
+Both bodies require correct and clear pension reporting on every payslip.
+If something looks wrong, call us.
+We will check it with you.

 Does an umbrella company automatically enrol me in a pension?